-- The term "hot-swap drive" refers to all the supported types of hot-swap hard disk drives, hot-swap solidstate drives, and hot-swap NVMe drives. - Use any documentation that comes with the drive and follow those instructions in addition to the instructions in this topic. - The electromagnetic interference (EMI) integrity and cooling of the server are protected by having all drive bays covered or occupied.
+- The term "hot-swap drive" refers to all the supported types of hot-swap hard disk drives, hot-swap solidstate drives, and hot-swap NVMe drives. - Use any documentation that comes with the drive and follow those instructions in addition to the instructions in this topic.
+Ensure that you have all the cables and other equipment that are specified in the documentation that comes with the drive. - The electromagnetic interference (EMI) integrity and cooling of the server are protected by having all drive bays covered or occupied.
 The vacant bays are either covered by an EMI-protective panel or occupied by drive fillers.
-When installing a drive, save the removed drive filler in case that you later remove the drive and need the drive filler to cover the place. - To avoid damage to the drive connectors, ensure that the top cover is in place and fully closed whenever you install or remove a drive.
+When installing a drive, save the removed drive filler in case that you later remove the drive and need the drive filler to cover the place. - To avoid damage to the drive connectors, ensure that the top cover is in place and fully closed whenever you install or remove a drive. - "Remove a hot-swap drive" on page 184 - "Install a hot-swap drive" on page 186